 Techniques taught in leadership courses show that having a devil's advocate in group decisions helps better outcomes come to fruition.
 It makes leaders better prepared for adversity and potential problems with their plans.
 It is our duty as students to ameliorate each other.
 Take the challenge of arguing against something to make it better.
 Have the courage to help your peers by making them prove and fight for something they believe in.
 Because if there's anything I am sure of, it's that the world could use a few more good decisions.

-OTTO PIASECKI is a College Freshman from New York, New York.
+OTTO PIASECKI is a College Freshman from New York, N.Y.
 His email address is email@example.com